sighingnow/jekyll-gitbook/_pages/Agent.md

    - You have agent's access to the Agent Desktop
    - You have the supervisor's access to the Tenant Management Portal.
    - Agent is part of 2 Teams.
-   - Webex Calling extensions are assigned to a WxCC users (agent and supervisor).
+   - Webex Calling extension is assigned to the supervisor user.

 3. You also must complete the **Lab 2: IVR Contact Routing:**
    - Simple flow configured and making a call tested